-What is a General and Operations Manager?
+What Does it Take to Be a General and Operations Manager?

-Example of General & Operations Manager Job Plan, direct, or coordinate the operations of public or private sector organizations.
+Career Description Plan, direct, or coordinate the operations of public or private sector organizations.
 Duties and responsibilities include formulating policies, managing daily operations, and planning the use of materials and human resources, but are too diverse and general in nature to be classified in any one functional area of management or administration, such as personnel, purchasing, or administrative services.

 Life As a General & Operations Manager: What Do They Do?

 - Direct or coordinate financial or budget activities to fund operations, maximize investments, or increase efficiency.